Bambu Lab X1C Review: The Printer That Changed Everything

 For a serious hobbyist or small business operator, the Bambu Lab X1C is the printer I'd recommend without hesitation.
 It's fast, reliable, produces excellent quality, and the multi-color AMS capability opens up product possibilities that single-color printers simply can't match.

-Is it worth the price?
-If you're printing for fun occasionally, probably not.
-But if you're running a shop — even a small one like mine — the time savings alone pay for the printer in a few months.
-After that, it's pure profit machine.
+If you're printing for fun occasionally, this is overkill.
+But if you're running a shop, even a tiny one, the time savings pay for the printer in a few months.
+After that?
+Pure profit machine.
+And don't skip the beginner accessories guide so it stays that way, or the maintenance tool roundup for what to buy next.